Financial aid generally begins disbursing the week prior to the first day of the quarter. To have your aid automatically disbursed, you must have:

 If these conditions have been met, aid will disburse first to your student account to pay your tuition.
 If the amount of your aid is greater than the charges on your student account then the difference will be sent to your bank account via direct deposit.

 If you are not signed up for direct deposit, an aid check will be automatically mailed to your local address on file.
 Please check your address information on MyUW and update it if necessary.
-Aid checks may take up to 10 business days to reach you by mail; signing up for direct deposit will allow you to receive your funds quickly and safely.
+Aid checks may take up to 10 business days to reach you by mail; signing up for direct deposit will allow you to receive your funds safely and within 2-3 business days.

-The easiest and quickest way to sign up for direct deposit or to confirm your direct deposit status is through your Financial Aid Status under Student Finances in MyUW.
-If you are not able to access this site, contact Student Fiscal Services at firstname.lastname@example.org.
+Direct deposit will allow you to receive your funds safely and within 2-3 business days.
+Sign up for direct deposit, or confirm your direct deposit status, through your Financial Aid Status under Student Finances in MyUW.
+If you are not able to access this site, contact Student Fiscal Services at email@example.com.

 Clear All Holds